systemd/mkosi/mkosi.md

   root or `/usr` partition along with its Verity partition and unified kernel.

-`RepartDirectory=`, `--repart-dir=`
+`RepartDirectories=`, `--repart-dir=`

-: Path to a directory containing systemd-repart partition definition files that are used when mkosi invokes systemd-repart when building a disk image.
+: Paths to directories containing systemd-repart partition definition files that are used when mkosi invokes systemd-repart when building a disk image.
 If not specified and `mkosi.repart/` exists in the local directory, it will be used instead.
 Note that mkosi invokes repart with `--root=` set to the root of the